ExpiredTapWater/INF2004-Project-P3A/README.md

    1. Format accelerometer values into a binary-like string (8 bytes)
    2. Convert that string into an actual binary representation (1 byte)
    3. Send the single byte via UDP, then increment the counter
-   4. When button is released, send 3 stop commands
+   4. When button is released, spam 3 stop commands

 ### Folder Structure